wolvido/Real_Time_Phil_Election_Sentiment/README.md

-Web application that retrieves tweets related to the 2022 Philippine Presidential election and analyzes their sentiment, providing insights into whether the content is positive, negative, neutral.
+Web application that retrieves tweets related to the 2022 Philippine Presidential election and analyzes their sentiment, providing insights into whether the content is positive, negative, or neutral.

-As part of my college thesis, it was specifically used to evaluate the public opinion surrounding an election candidate to predict their chances of winning based on the overall sentiment expressed in the tweets.
+As part of my college thesis, it was used to evaluate public opinion surrounding election candidates to determine if the overall sentiment expressed in the tweets could be used to predict electoral outcomes.